-- (i) The accumulated value of the initial earned premium times fifty-eight percent (58%); - (ii) Eighty-five percent (85%) of the accumulated value of prior rate schedule increases filed with the Interstate Insurance Product Regulation Commission under this standard on an earned basis; - (iii) The present value of future projected initial earned premiums times fiftyeight percent (58%); and - (iv) Eighty-five percent (85%) of the present value of projected premiums not included in (iii), above, on an earned basis; - (c) In the event that the rate filing incorporates an exceptional rate schedule increase and other increases, the values in § 3.B(3)(b)(ii) and § 3.B(b)(iv) shall also include seventy percent (70%) for exceptional rate schedule increase amounts; and - (d) All present and accumulated values used in the determination of any rate schedule increase shall use the maximum valuation interest rate for contract reserves specified in Appendix A of the NAIC Health Insurance Reserves Model Regulation (Model #10). - (4) For guaranteed renewable policies, if the company has guaranteed premiums will not increase after the insured has attained a specified age, the actuary shall certify that the basis for the proposed rate increase does not include adverse experience for such insureds.
+- (i) The accumulated value of the initial earned premium times the greater of (A) fifty-eight percent (58%) and (B) the lifetime loss ratio consistent with the original filing including margins for moderately adverse experience; - (ii) Eighty-five percent (85%) of the accumulated value of prior rate schedule increases filed with the Interstate Insurance Product Regulation Commission under this standard on an earned basis; - (iii) The present value of future projected initial earned premiums times the greater of(A) fifty-eight percent (58%) and (B) the lifetime loss ratio consistent with the original filing including margins for moderately adverse experience; and - (iv) Eighty-five percent (85%) of the present value of projected premiums not included in § 4B(3)(b)(iii), above, on an earned basis; - (v) Expected claims shall be calculated based on the original filing assumptions assumed until new assumptions are filed as part of a rate increase.
+New assumptions shall be used for all periods beyond each requested effective date of a rate increase.
+Expected claims are calculated for each calendar year based on the in-force at the beginning of the calendar year.
+Expected claims shall include margins for moderately adverse experience; either amounts included in the claims that were used to determine the lifetime loss ratio consistent with the original filing or as modified in any rate increase filing. - (c) In the event that the rate filing incorporates an exceptional rate schedule increase and other increases, the values in § 4B(3)(b)(ii) and (iv) shall also include seventy percent (70%) for exceptional rate schedule increase amounts; and - (d) All present and accumulated values used in the determination of any rate schedule increase shall use the maximum valuation interest rate for contract reserves specified in Appendix A of the NAIC Health Insurance Reserves Model Regulation (Model #10). - (5) For guaranteed renewable policies, if the company has guaranteed premiums will not increase after the insured has attained a specified age, the actuary shall certify that the basis for the proposed rate increase does not include adverse experience for such insureds.